Hair Transplant Options

 For strip incision hair transplants, the use of trichophytic closure minimizes the appearance of a scar in the donor area.
 This is done by cutting off the top of one wound edge and suturing it so that the hair from that edge grows through the scar.
 Either wound edge can be trimmed in the technique, but removing part of the upper edge is most common.

-Dr Jones used this techinique for his own hair transplant with incredible results.
+Our very own Dr Jones used this technique for his own hair transplant with incredible results.
 He added this entry to his Blog on August 1, 2006:

 ULTRAFINE GRAFTING TECHNIQUE HAIR TRANSPLANTS TECHNIQUE

-Doctor Robert Jones uses the ultrafine grafting technique for hair transplants.
-This means that all of his grafts are dissected under the binocular microscope.
-This gives the most natural results available because each graft is in a follicular unit of one to three follicles as they grow naturally.
+Our Toronto Hair Transplant Centre doctor’s use the ultrafine grafting technique for hair transplants.
+This means that all grafts are dissected under the binocular microscope.
+This gives the most natural results available because each graft is in a follicular unit of one to three follicles mimicking how they grow naturally.

 SCAR REPAIR HAIR RESTORATION TECHNIQUE

-After multiple procedures, wide scars can become visible and unsightly, needing either revision or planting with follicular unit extraction (FUE).
+After multiple procedures, wide scars can become visible and unsightly, needing either revision or planting with follicular unit excision (FUE).

-In terms of technique, strip incisions leave recognizably different scars than follicular unit extractions.
-Strip incision techniques will leave a linear scar on the scalp, while follicular unit extraction leaves 1mm, round-shaped scars around the donor areas.
-Scars caused by follicular unit extraction are less visible than scars caused by other techniques.
+In terms of technique, strip incisions leave recognizably different scars than follicular unit excisions.
+Strip incision techniques will leave a linear scar on the scalp, while follicular unit excision leaves 1mm, round-shaped scars around the donor areas.
+Scars caused by follicular unit excision are less visible than scars caused by other techniques.
 Visibility of scars also depends on the patient’s hair length and the experience of the physician.

-There are two methods of scar repair used on patients: scar revision with suture and placement of follicular unit extraction into scar.
+There are two methods of scar repair used on patients: scar revision with suture and placement of follicular unit excision into the scar.

 1. Scar Revision with Suture